ShivamTi4F/ti4fcharts/README.md

 # ti4fcharts

-React components based chart library devloped besd on for <a href="https://www.chartjs.org">Chart.js</a> and <a href="https://github.com/airbnb/visx">airbnb-visx</a>, the most popular charting library.
+React components based chart library developed based on for <a href="https://www.chartjs.org">Chart.js</a> and <a href="https://github.com/airbnb/visx">airbnb-visx</a>, the most popular charting library.

 ## Install Using NPM
 npm i ti4fcharts